xieguigang/sciBASIC/vb_codestyle/README.md

 	Public Function CLI_API(args As CommandLine) As Integer

 ###Using the VisualBasic CommandLine Parser
-For learn how to using the CommandLine Parser,
+For learn how to using the CommandLine Parser, we first lean the syntax of the VisualBasic commandline arguments.
 A typical commandline arguments in VisualBasic is consist of two parts:
-1. Command Name
+1. _Command Name_
-2. Arguments
+2. _Arguments_

 Here is a simple example: